Cyril Cusack

 Cyril James Cusack (26 November 1910 – 7 October 1993) was an Irish stage and screen actor with a career that spanned more than 70 years.
 During his lifetime, he was considered one of Ireland's finest thespians, and was renowned for his interpretations of both classical and contemporary theatre, including Shakespearean roles as a member of the Royal Shakespeare Company, and over 60 productions for the Abbey Theatre, of which he was a lifelong member.
 In 2020, Cusack was ranked at number 14 on The Irish Times list of Ireland's greatest film actors.

 Born to Irish and English parents in South Africa and raised in County Tipperary, Cusack dropped out of law school to join the Abbey Theatre and remained with the company for 13 years, acting in over 60 plays.
 In London, he performed with the Royal Shakespeare Company and the Royal National Theatre, and later founded his own company which toured across Europe.
-Making his film debut at age 8, Cusack worked with many notable directors, including Powell and Pressburger, Franco Zefferelli, François Truffaut, Carol Reed, Peter Brook, Peter Hall, Fred Zinnemann, Christine Edzard and Anthony Harvey.
+Making his film debut at age 8, Cusack worked with many notable directors, including Powell and Pressburger, Franco Zeffirelli, François Truffaut, Carol Reed, Peter Brook, Peter Hall, Fred Zinnemann, Christine Edzard and Anthony Harvey.
 He co-starred opposite Richard Burton several times, who once commended Cusack's acting as "always himself and yet always totally different".
 Fluent in both English and Irish, Cusack had a starring role in the first Irish-language feature film, Poitín (1978).

 He was the patriarch of the Irish Cusack acting family, as the father of Sinéad Cusack, Sorcha Cusack, Niamh Cusack, Pádraig Cusack, and Catherine Cusack.